emiliaajax/emoji-provider/README.md

 ```

 ### getEmojisAndTags()
-Returns an object array with emojis and tags.
+Returns an object array with all supported emojis and corresponding tags (currently supports emojis up to **Unicode Version 15**).

 ```js
 const emojiObjects = getEmojisAndTags()